wllwuliliwll/CGLoop/README.md

 bash Getnpymatrix_chr_all_sample.sh
 ```
 ## Model training
 If you want to retrain the model, follow the training data generation method in our paper to get the required training sample.
-Here, you should modify the files path in the file.
+Here, you should modify the files path in those files.
 ###  Get the training positive samples
 ```
 python get_trainpositive_centerpoint.py